 Another wrote, “I’m unable to withdraw brokerage cash!
 What kind of scam is this?
 First you restrict trading, now you won’t let me pull money out of your terrible app?!,” though that tweet has since been deleted.

 What is the brokerage cash balance on Robinhood?

-Simply put, brokerage cash on Robinhood is the value of the cash in your brokerage account—as opposed to stocks or crypto—but it’s not necessarily the same as your “buying power” because brokerage cash can include money that has not yet settled.
+Simply put, brokerage cash on Robinhood is the value of the cash in your brokerage account — as opposed to stocks or crypto — but it isn't necessarily the same as your “buying power” because brokerage cash can include money that hasn't settled yet.

 In one example posted to Reddit, a user had $2,283.99 in brokerage cash but $1,250.00 in options collateral.
 Thus, that user’s buying power was the difference: $1033.99.